 Makes roughly three cups of creamy gluten-free vegan ice cream.
 Serve in small single scoops, as it is rich.

 All images & content are copyright protected, all rights reserved.
 Please do not use our images or content without prior permission.
 Thank you.

 Karina's Recipe Notes:

-This is the ice cream maker we use- it's not an expensive one; and it does a great job if the mixture is cold.
+This is the ice cream maker we use- it's not an expensive, fancy machine; and it does a great job if the mixture is cold.